albertoCotumaccio/anime-recommender-system/README.md

 <img align="left" width="0" height="192px" hspace="10"/>

 The project is about building a recommender system for anime using data from [Kaggle](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020).
 The data contains 109 million reviews, 17,562 anime, and 325,772 unique users.
 The data was explored and analyzed.
 The recommender system was built using different approaches: Popularity-Based and Collaborative Filtering using the ALS algorithm.
 The results of the model were evaluated using RMSE, MSE, and MAE.
 Additionally, a content-based recommender system was implemented using user profiles and cosine similarity.
 The performance of the content-based recommender system was evaluated using precision and recall.
-Finally we create a web application using streamlit framework.
+Finally was created a web application using Streamlit framework.

 ## Pre-requisites